dannyc84/Cubes3DIntersection/README.md

 * Full architecture with responsibility separation of concerns
 * SOLID and Clean Code
 * Domain Driven Design (Layers and Domain Model Pattern)
+* Unit of Work
 * Repository and Generic Repository
+* Monolitic Deployment Architecture

+## Disclaimer

+* This repository is not intended to be a definitive solution.
+* This repository not implemented a lot of 3rd party packages, we are try to avoid the over engineering when building on best practices.
+* Beware to use in production way.

 ## Contributors